jMotif/jmotif-R/cran-comments.md

 ## Test environments
 * Ubuntu LTS 22.04.05 (localhost), R 4.5.1
 * win-builder (devel and release)
+* r-actions -- ubuntu-, macos-, windows- latest

 ## R CMD check results

-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs, one NOTE

 ## Downstream dependencies